Share This Follow @PLRBConf

 Timothy Gillihan, CPA, ABV, CFF, Senior Vice President, J.S.
 Held LLC

-• Developing enough technical knowledge to understand the nuances of winery losses
+• Develop enough technical knowledge to understand the nuances of winery losses

-• Tactics for handling a large complex loss involving a niche category of loss
+• Learn tips for handling a large complex loss involving a niche category of loss

-• Resolve valuation issues on winery losses by better understanding what stage of process the damaged goods were at time damaged
+• Address resolve valuation issues on winery losses by better understanding what stage of process the damaged goods were at time damaged

-• Strategies for avoiding the most common mistakes in valuation involving a winery loss
+• Review strategies for avoiding the most common mistakes in valuation involving a winery loss

 • Ulises Castellon